 Over the years, many so-called cures for baldness have come, quickly been proven ineffective, then disappeared.
 Most people now know that rubbing a potion on their scalp or swallowing magic pills won’t do much to make their hair grow back.
 While there are some solutions to hair loss, ranging from restoration procedures to medications, few things have been able to restore lost hair and keep new hair from falling out, but with inconsistent results for the most part.

 But, recent studies from scientists are beginning to pave the way to new solutions, and perhaps even cures, for hair loss.
-Research involving stem cells recently made a breakthrough.
+Research involving growth factors recently made a breakthrough.
 While there’s not yet a cure for baldness, the new research seems promising and could lead to more developments down the road.

 Stem Cell Basics